Lake Manyara Tree Lodge is a special place, deep in the forest.

 Money: Lake Manyara Tree Lodge can exchange small amounts of currency depending on how much they have in the office.

-Accepted payment on location: You can settle your tab at the end of your stay using any card including Amex.
-Note that there is a minimum payment of US$20, plus a 5% charge for the service.
-Lake Manyara Tree Lodge also happily accepts travellers' cheques at no charge, as well as cash in US dollars, euros and Tanzanian shillings.
+Accepted payment on location: You can settle your tab at the end of your stay using any card, including Amex.
+Note that there is a minimum payment of US$20, but no commission is charged.
+The exception is the village walk, where 5% commission is charged so that all the proceeds can go to the village.
+Lake Manyara Tree Lodge also usually accepts cash in US dollars, euros and Tanzanian shillings.